samply/focus/README.md

 Focus is a Samply component ran on the sites, which distributes tasks from [Beam.Proxy](https://github.com/samply/beam/) to the applications on the site and re-transmits the results through [Samply.Beam](https://github.com/samply/beam/).

-It is possible to specify [Blaze](https://github.com/samply/blaze) queries whose results are to be cached to speed up retrieval.
+It is possible to specify [Blaze](https://github.com/samply/blaze) and SQL queries whose results are to be cached to speed up retrieval.
 The cached results expire after 24 hours.

 ## Installation